 Fish oil supplementation beneficially effects kidney function in those with diabetes (and at risk for diabetic nephropathy) at 4g daily, whereas animal models with higher doses show more dramatic protection.
 The mechanism may be through reducing pro-inflammatory cytokines in the kidney and through eicosanoid production.
 There isn't the largest body of literature on this function exclusively, and at least one recent review suggests that a final conclusion on fish oil's effects on renal function is preliminary.

 There have been correlations established between dietary PUFA (Polyunsaturated fat) intake of omega3s and prevention of renal disease, suggesting a preventative role may also exist.

-There may be a protective role for omega-3 supplementation and the development of renal pathology associated with diabetes
+Omega-3 supplementation may play a protective role for the development of renal pathology associated with diabetes

 High intake of dietary fish products are associated with reduced risk of skin cancer (while higher omega-6 intake is associated with increased risk) which is thought to be related to reduced sunlight-induced immunosuppression (noted in rats and humans with 4,000mg EPA+DHA) resulting in reduced tumor multiplicity and increased tumor latency.